I’d recommend the Rogue Ohio Bar with a cerakote finish as the best Olympic barbell for most people.

 Different barbell types

-Before you think about what to look for in a barbell, it’s important to recognise what types of barbells exist.
+Before you think about what to look for in a barbell, it’s important to recognize what types of barbells exist.

 Firstly, there are two main types of bars you’ll find: